BOARD OF DIRECTORS

 Garry George is a Resource Group representative on the 12-member Conservancy Board of Directors.
 He joined Audubon California as Chapter Network Director in 2008 after service as the first Executive Director of LA Audubon.
 His work expanded as Renewable Energy Director of state and federal policies in California and the West, where he focused on renewable energy siting and conservation policies.

 Gary Hunt, a consultant to the Tejon Ranch Company, is a founding partner of California Strategies, where he puts more than 30 years of experience toward business, government, public policy and major land use planning entitlement and development.

-Diana Hurlbert, Director of Environmental Permitting, Tejon Ranch Company
+Nathan Keith, Director of Planning for Centennial, Tejon Ranch Company

 Sopac (Soapy) Mulholland (Secretary), Executive Director, Sequoia Riverlands Trust